Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Abstract

 \section{Abstract}

-Large pre-trained neural language models have brought immense progress to both natural language processing and software engineering.
-Models in OpenAI's GPT series now dwarf Google's BERT and Meta's RoBERTa, which previously set new benchmarks on a wide range of NLP applications.
-These models are trained on massive corpora of heterogeneous data from web crawls, which enables them to learn general language patterns and semantic relationships.
-However, the largest models are both expensive to train and deploy and are often closed-source, so we lack access to their data and design decisions.
-We argue that this trend towards large, general-purpose models should be complemented with single-purpose, more modestly sized pre-trained models.
-In this work, we take StackOverflow (SO) as a domain example in which large volumes of rich aligned code and text data is available.
-We adopt standard practices for pre-training large language models, including using a very large context size (2,048 tokens), batch size (0.5M tokens) and training set (27B tokens), coupled with a powerful toolkit (Megatron-LM), to train two models: SOBertBase, with 125 million parameters, and SOBertLarge with 762 million parameters, at a budget of just \$374 and \$1600 each.
-We compare the performance of our models with both the previous SOTA model trained on StackOverflow data exclusively (BERTOverflow, which relied on an approach tailored to natural language processing) as well general-purpose BERT models (BERTBase and BERTLarge) and OpenAI's ChatGPT on four StackOverflow-specific downstream tasks - question quality prediction, closed question prediction, named entity recognition and obsoletion prediction (a new task we introduce).
-Not only do our models consistently outperform all baselines, the smaller model is often sufficient for strong results.
-Both models are released to the public\footnote{\url{https://huggingface.co/mmukh/SOBertLarge}}\textsuperscript{,}\footnote{\url{https://huggingface.co/mmukh/SOBertBase}}.
+Recent advancements in AI have sparked a trend in constructing large, generalist language models that handle a multitude of tasks, including many code-related ones.
+While these models are expensive to train and are often closed-source, they have enjoyed broad adoption because they tend to outperform smaller, domain-specific models of code.
+In this work, we argue that this is not a foregone conclusion.
+We show that modestly sized domain-specific models can outperform much larger ones on code labeling tasks, provided they are trained to the same standards.
+Concretely, we focus on StackOverflow (SO), which offers large volumes of aligned code and text data.
+We align established best-practices for pre-training large language models with properties of StackOverflow as a data source, especially using a large context window (2,048 tokens), coupled with a powerful toolkit (Megatron-LM) to train two models: SOBertBase\cite{SOBertBase}, with 125M parameters, and SOBertLarge\cite{SOBertLarge} with 762M parameters, at a budget of just \$374 and \$1600 each.
+We compare the performance of our models with a prior domain-specific model which did not adopt many of these practices (BERTOverflow), as well two general-purpose BERT models (BERTBase and BERTLarge), and two models in OpenAI's GPT series (GPT-3.5 and GPT-4).
+We study four labeling tasks: question quality prediction, closed question prediction, named entity recognition and obsoletion prediction.
+The final task is a new benchmark we introduce, on which we additionally compare SOBert with a fine-tuned CodeLlama and StackLlama (models with 10x more parameters than SOBertLarge).
+Our models, including the smaller one, consistently outperform all baselines.
+In contrast, BertOverflow is outperformed by generalist models in most tasks.
 These results demonstrate that pre-training both \textit{extensively} and \textit{properly} on in-domain data can yield a powerful and affordable alternative to leveraging closed-source general-purpose models.
+Both models are released to the public with over 500 downloads in the last month alone on Hugging Face.